Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: The PBR Argument

 \section{The PBR Argument}

-The PBR theorem \cite{pusey:12} demonstrates a contradiction between the predictions of quantum theory, on the one hand, and of $\psi$-epistemic, preparation independent ontological theories on the other.
-In this section, we briefly outline the argument.\footnote{See also \cite{moseley:13,leifer:14} for slightly different versions.}
+The PBR theorem \cite{pusey:12} demonstrates a contradiction between the predictions of quantum theory, on the one hand, and of $\psi$-epistemic, preparation-independent ontological theories on the other.
+In this section, we briefly outline the argument \footnote{See also \cite{moseley:13,leifer:14} for slightly different versions.}.
+To obtain the contradiction, it is supposed that some pair of distinct pure quantum states $\psi,\phi$ give rise to an epistemic overlap \footnote{Since the pair of states will always span a two-dimensional subspace, we may restrict our attention to qubits without loss of generality.}.

-In order to obtain the contradiction, it is supposed that some pair of distinct pure quantum states $\psi,\phi$ give rise to an epistemic overlap.\footnote{Since the pair of states will always span a two-dimensional subspace, we may restrict our attention to qubits without loss of generality.}
+\paragraph{$\{\psi,\phi\}$ preparation devices.} Consider a preparation device that is capable of preparing a system in either of these two quantum states.
+Regardless of which of the preparations is actually made, there is probability at least $\omega >0$ of this device generating an ontic state which witnesses the epistemic overlap, where $\omega$ is defined as in Eq.~(\ref{eq:q}).

-\paragraph{\emph{$\{\psi,\phi\}$ preparation devices.}} Consider a preparation device that is capable of preparing a system in either of these two quantum states.
-Regardless of which of the preparations is actually made, there is probability at least $\omega >0$ of this device generating an ontic state which witnesses the epistemic overlap, where $\omega$ is defined as in (\ref{eq:q}). \paragraph{\emph{Joint systems.}} We now consider a second such preparation device, spacelike separated from, and to be operated in parallel with, the first (as in~Figure~\ref{fig:ind}~(a)).
+\paragraph{Joint systems.} We now consider a second such preparation device, spacelike separated from, and to be operated in parallel with, the first [as in~Fig.~\ref{fig:ind}(a)].
 The assumption of preparation independence is invoked to deduce that, regardless of which individual preparations are made, there is probability at least $\omega^2 >0$ of \emph{both} devices generating ontic states which witness the epistemic overlap, and, moreover, that in such a case it should be impossible to make any distinction about which of the joint preparations has been made.
 More generally, we may wish to consider a joint system consisting of $m$ subsystems, each equipped with a $\{\psi,\phi\}$ preparation device, for which this deduction generalises in the obvious way.

-\paragraph{}The contradiction arises because quantum theory does, in fact, allow such distinctions to be made.
+\paragraph{Contradiction.} The contradiction arises because quantum theory does, in fact, allow such distinctions to be made.
 In particular, for all pairs of qubit states, quantum theory admits \emph{conclusive exclusion measurements} \cite{bandyopadhyay:14} on joint systems of the kind described above.
 In the simplest case, in which only two subsystems are considered, a conclusive exclusion measurement would give outcomes in the set